Money Tree Leaves Drooping? 7 Causes & Easy Fix!

 Both Underwatering and overwatering can cause droopy leaves in your money tree.
-Other reasons can include too much or too little light, wrong soil mix, temperature fluctuation, or any disease.
-Try to keep a check on watering, move the plant to a bright spot to prevent droopy leaves.
+Other reasons can include too much or too little light, wrong soil mix, temperature fluctuation, or disease.
+Try to keep a check on watering and move the plant to a bright spot to prevent droopy leaves.

 Please note: Simplify Plants is reader-supported.
 Some links in the post are affiliate links and I get a commission from purchases made through links in the post.